mgreenly/notes/haskell/hello/GETTING-STARTED.md

 # Hello World

-Lets start with a simple program
+A program to start with

 ```
 module Main where